osman-tech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. 5-local_variables

    * Create a script that lists all local variables and environment variables, and functions.

+6. 6-create_local_variable

+   * Create a script that creates a new local variable.

+Name: BEST
+Value: School